pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 Usual CAN bit rates settings are `1000000` (1 Mbit/s), `500000` (500 kbit/s), `250000` (250 kbit/s), `125000` (125 kbit/s), `62500` (62.5 kbit/s).
 But you can use any custom setting (maximum is 1 Mbit/s).

 ### Dominant Logic Level

 Usually, CAN Dominant level is `LOW` logic level.
 This setting enables selecting `HIGH` as dominant level.

+### Simulator Random Seed

+*This setting is only used be the simulator.
+The simulator is enabled when no device is connected the analyzer.*

+The simulator generates random frames.
+This setting defines the initial value of this parameter, making frame generation reproducible.

+### Simulator Generated Frames Format

+*This setting is only used be the simulator.
+The simulator is enabled when no device is connected the analyzer.*

+You can set the format (standard / extended) and the the type (data / remote) that the simulator generates:

+* `All Types`: the simulator randomly generates standard / extended, data / remote frames;
+* `Only Standard Data Frames`: the simulator randomly generates standard data frames;
+* `Only Extended Data Frames`: the simulator randomly generates extended data frames;
+* `Only Standard Remote Frames`: the simulator randomly generates standard remote frames;
+* `Only Extended Remote Frames`: the simulator randomly generates extended remote frames.

 ### Simulator ACK SLOT generated level